 Charleston

 Several mines in Tombstone closed in the mid-1880s.
 Others relocated their milling operation to Tombstone to save on transportation costs, so the mills in Millville closed, and Charleston fell into decline.
-The Post office transferred to Fairbank on Oct 24, 1888.
-By 1890, the buildings in Charleston were vacant, and the people were gone.
-Over the years, the Charleston site was destroyed by erosion, weather, and military exercises that used the old townsite for training during World War Two.
-Today, nothing is left of the original townsite; it is covered by a dense growth of mesquite, cottonwood, and brush.
+Voter registration tells the story plainly: 173 registered voters in 1882, 118 in 1884, and just 60 by 1886.
+On May 3, 1887, the Sonoran earthquake jarred the partly deserted town, cracking the walls of nearly every remaining building and driving out many of the last residents.
+The Post Office transferred to Fairbank on October 24, 1888.
+A Tombstone reporter who visited in 1889 found what remained: “Charleston has been given over to the Mexican population, who live in tents and houses claimed by no one.
+The sidewalks, awnings, roofs, doors, and partitions in the large spacious stores have been taken down and used for fire wood.
+Not a store exists there now.”
+By 1890, the buildings were vacant and the people were gone.
+Over the years, the site was further destroyed by erosion, weather, and military exercises during World War II.
+Today, nothing remains of the original townsite; it is covered by a dense growth of mesquite, cottonwood, and brush.

 Newspaper Accounts